Virtualization-projects/rancher-labs-wiki/David-Temp.md

 # TEMP PAGE - Example ideal PR template

 > Screenshots are very helpful especially for any UI-related issues.
-On a Mac you can easily create a screenshot in a few seconday via:
+On a Mac you can easily create a screenshot in a few seconds via:

 > Screenshot snippet to clipboard: CMD + CTRL + Shift + 4 and paste in the issue where you want the screenshot snippet to be.